zirkeldesign/cakephp-rest-plugin/readme.md

-CakePHP REST Plugin takes whatever your existing controller actions gather in viewvars, reformats it in json, and outputs it to the client.
+CakePHP REST Plugin takes whatever your existing controller actions gather in viewvars, reformats it in json or xml, and outputs it to the client.
 Be cause you hook it into existing actions, you only have to write your features once, and this plugin will just unlock them as API.
-The plugin know's it's being called by looking at the extension in the url: .json.
+The plugin knows it's being called by looking at the extension in the url: .json or .xml.

+So if you've already coded:

+ - /servers/reboot/2

+You can have

+- /servers/reboot/2.json
+- /servers/reboot/2.xml

+up & running in no time.

-The reformatting can even change the structure of your existing viewvars by using bi-directional xpaths.
+The reformatting of your vars can even change the structure of your existing viewvars by using bi-directional xpaths.
 So you can extract info using an xpath, and it will be written into API json with another xpath.
 If this doesn't make any sense, look at the examples.